pmiguelpinto90/ShiftDisplay/README.md

   `time`: is the time in milliseconds for the value to be shown on the display;
   exact time running will be an aproximation.

-  `value`: is the value to save and show. can be of type int, long, float, double, char, char array or String object;
+  `value`: is the value to save and show;
+  can be a number (int, long, float, double) or text (char, char array, String object);
   for text, valid characters are 0-9 a-z A-Z - _ . ! ? " ' space.

   `alignment`: is the alignment of the value on the display;
   optional, constant `ALIGN_LEFT`, `ALIGN_RIGHT` or `ALIGN_CENTER`;
-  if not defined, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text;
+  if not defined, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.
-  if the value is a float or double number, decimalPlaces has to be defined before alignment.

   `decimalPlaces`: is the number of digits following the decimal point;
   optional and only available if the value is a float or double number;